Accreditation Statement and Credit Designation

 - Review latest achievements in clinical and translational research in the field of mental disorders

 - Enhance the discussion and exchange among international psychiatrists and researchers as a means of further developing individual expertise

 - Review latest research outcomes of the impact of COVID-19 on mental health professionals

 - Discuss new research outcomes about early intervention in psychiatric disorders

-The target audience includes international, regional, and national psychiatrists and specialists from related disciplines including primary care doctors.
+The target audience includes international, regional and national psychiatrists and specialists from related disciplines including primary care doctors.
 The audience will include senior and early career psychiatrists and other professionals.
 Each will benefit from the information and discussions, as we will cover clinical decision-making and planning and policy matters.
-Because of the diverse, clinically focused educational offering, participants can tailor the curriculum to meet the needs of international clinicians of all levels of experience.
+Because of the diverse, clinically focused educational offering, participants are able to tailor the curriculum to meet the needs of international clinicians of all levels of experience.